Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 }
 ```

+To ensure that these delays are skipped, do one of the following:
+* Call [Dispatchers.setMain] with a [TestDispatcher].
+  Then, all delays that happen outside of dispatchers implementing `Delay` will use its [TestCoroutineScheduler].
-Tests should, when possible, replace these dispatchers with a [TestDispatcher] if the `withContext` calls `delay` in the
+* Replace these dispatchers with a [TestDispatcher] if the `withContext` calls `delay` in the
   function under test.
-For example, `veryExpensiveFunction` above should allow mocking with a [TestDispatcher] using
+  For example, `veryExpensiveFunction` above should allow mocking with a [TestDispatcher] using either dependency
-either dependency injection, a service locator, or a default parameter, if it is to be used with virtual time.
+  injection, a service locator, or a default parameter, if it is to be used with virtual time.

 ### Status of the API